 The Atlantic has for some time published a thoughtful series of articles analyzing the reasons people decide to have children.
-It’s unfair to generalize about such a large body of work, but at Fair Start Movement we think there is a sometimes express and usually implied norm in the articles: That each person has for themselves to decide the timing and number of their children, for their own reasons.
+It’s unfair to generalize about such a large body of work, but at Having Kids we think there is a sometimes express and usually implied norm in the articles: That each person has for themselves to decide the timing and number of their children, for their own reasons.
 The question is posed as: Should I have kids?
 That reflects the near universal norm underlying family planning today, something we call the Isolation Model.

 We think that’s the wrong question to ask.
 When parents ask it they are wondering whether they will be able to provide for their child, whether the future world they will bring their child into will be good enough, how the child will impact their lives etc. But they usually don’t see that the answer to that question depends – most of all – on the collective reasons and actions of everyone in the world making that same decision, and having or not having children.
 Whether you will provide well enough depends largely on your own family circumstances and background, and the systems – cultural, economic, social, political, etc. – that will assist you in providing.
 It’s takes a village, as they say.
 Your child’s future world will be defined by the qualities and quantity of the people in it, something that is mostly determined by family planning decisions today and in the past.
 Will a child destroy your freedom?
 That depends on the level of quality at which you parent, and the help you get in the process, both of which depend on the often subtle systems of family planning and parenting in which we live.